Hum Dono (1961 film)

-Hum Dono (Both of Us) is a 1961 Hindi film produced by Dev Anand and Navketan films.
-Amarjeet is credited as the film's director, but producer and star Dev Anand claimed that it was his brother Vijay Anand, who directed the film, based on his own script.
-The film stars Dev Anand in a double role, and also has Sadhana, Nanda and Leela Chitnis.
+Hum Dono (transl.
+Both of Us) is a 1961 Indian Hindi-language romantic drama film produced by Dev Anand and Navketan films.
+Amarjeet (credited as Amar Jeet) is credited as the film's director, but producer and star Dev Anand claimed that it was his brother Vijay Anand who ghost–directed the film, based on his own script.
+It stars Anand in a double role, and also has Nanda, Sadhana and Leela Chitnis.
+The film is known for its music by Jaidev and lyrics by Sahir Ludhianvi and became a box office hit.

-It was relaunched in colour after exactly 50 years on 4 February 2011.
+Hum Dono was relaunched in colour after exactly 50 years on 4 February 2011.

-The film is also known for its music by Jaidev and became a box office hit.
-The movie was later made in Telugu as Ramuni Minchina Ramudu with N. T. Rama Rao.
-Also a Bengali movie Uttarayan was made starring Uttam Kumar in the lead based on the novel by Tarashankar Bandopadhyay.
-Hum Dono's story is loosely based on Uttarayan.
-The movie is fondly remembered for its memorable lyrics by Sahir Ludhianvi and music by Jaidev.

 Plot

 The film is set in India during the period of World War II.
 Anand is an unemployed but happy-go-lucky guy who is in love with a rich girl, Mita.
 Mita tells her father about Anand, and the next day Anand comes to meet him although he had to face an interview for a job.
 Mita's father insults Anand saying that on the one hand, he doesn't have enough money to feed Mita but he looks to be so irresponsible that instead of first facing an interview for getting an employment, he has come with a marriage proposal.
 Anand takes it personally and walks out.
 On the way back home he sees an Indian Army poster.
 Eager as he is to get a job, he quickly enrolls, much to the displeasure of his mother.
 Mita, not knowing what has happened between her father and Anand, visits his home and learns that Anand has left to serve in the Army.
 She tells his mother that, being her future daughter-in-law, she will stay with Anand's mother.
 Mita makes sure that Anand does not learn about her presence at his home and takes care of his mother.

-Meanwhile, Anand gets trained and is posted in a war zone.
+Meanwhile, Anand gets trained and is posted in a war zone (Burma campaign).
 At his camp, Anand befriends Major Verma, a man who looks just like him (except that he has a moustache).
 With time, a bond develops between the two.
 The Major tells Anand about his personal life, his wife Ruma and his mother.
 As fate would have it, Major Verma goes missing in the war, and is presumed dead.
 A telegram is sent to his family saying that they are unable to trace him.